Corrochano/GPNPU/README.md

 - torch==2.3.0
 - coremltools==8.0b2
 - torchvision==0.18.0

-### M1
-All the MLCore models was training on a Mac Mini M1, where all the metrics (time of execution, GFLOPs/s and mean power consumption, that means all the taken mW and calculate the average) was also taken, as they can be on all the devices that I used. </br>
-On the next sections, I will show that results for each algorthm.

-### Matrix Multiplication
-TODO

-### Jacobi
-TODO

-### Multigrid Jacobi
-TODO

 ## License
 This project is licensed under the Apache License, Version 2.0 (the "License").
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at